PojavLauncherTeam/pojavlauncherteam.github.io/32BIT.md

 We're not here to give you historical information of it, but feel free to read [this documentary about the ARM platform.](https://en.m.wikipedia.org/wiki/ARM_architecture_family)

 **You may encounter issues while using PojavLauncher on 32-bit devices.
-Here's a list of stuff that's known to be problematic:**
+Here's a list of things that are known to be problematic:**

 ## RAM Allocation
 * **Real 32-bit devices (32-bit hardware and firmware), can't allocate more than 768MB of RAM to PojavLauncher.
 This can't be changed even if the device has more free RAM.**